Dutch Golden Age: Culture

 Cultural development in the Low Countries stood out from neighboring countries.
 With some exceptions (notably Dutch playwright Joost van den Vondel) the Baroque movement did not gain much influence.
 Its exuberance did not fit the austerity of the largely Calvinistic population.
 The major force behind new developments was the citizenry, notably in the western provinces: first and foremost in Holland, to a lesser extent Zeeland and Utrecht.
 Where rich aristocrats often became patrons of art in other countries, because of their comparative absence in the Netherlands this role was played by wealthy merchants and other patricians.

 Centres of cultural activity were town militia (Dutch: schutterij) and chambers of rhetoric (rederijkerskamer).
 The former were created for town defence and policing, but also served as a meeting-place for the well-to-do, who were proud to play a prominent part and paid well to see this preserved for posterity by means of a group portrait.
 The latter were associations at a city level that fostered literary activities, like poetry, drama and discussions, often through contests.
 Cities took pride in their associations and promoted them.

 In the Dutch Golden Age, the meals of the middle class consisted of a rich variety of dishes.
 During the 15th century haute cuisine began to emerge, largely limited to the aristocracy, but from the 17th century onward dishes of this kind became available to the wealthy citizens as well.
 The Dutch Empire enabled spices, sugar, and exotic fruits to be imported to the country.
 By the late 17th century, tea and coffee consumption were increasing and becoming part of everyday life.
 Tea was served with sweets, candy or marzipan and cookies.
 A rich Dutch mealtime of the time contained many extravagant dishes and drinks.

+The elite wore black clothes as a status symbol.
+This status originated from the difficulty of the dyeing process and the cost of elaborate embellishments, and is contrary to the popular belief that it was done exclusively out of Puritan self-restraint.